 Discussion

-Experiments 1A/1B tested whether JOL reactivity patterns previously reported on cued-recall of mediated word pairs (Maxwell & Huff, 2024) would replicate using a new sample (Experiment 1A) and whether these patterns would extend to backward mediated pairs, which reversed the cue-target order of mediated pairs (Experiment 1B).
+Experiments 1A/1B tested whether JOL reactivity patterns previously reported on cued-recall of mediated pairs (Maxwell & Huff, 2024) would replicate using a new sample (Experiment 1A) and whether these patterns would extend to backward mediated pairs, which reversed the cue-target order of mediated pairs (Experiment 1B).
 In doing so, each experiment tested whether JOL reactivity reflected a relational encoding process, given that mediated pairs lack strong, perceptible relatedness cues for JOLs to enhance via cue-strengthening.
 Consistent with previous JOL reactivity studies (e.g., Maxwell & Huff, 2022; Soderstrom et al., 2015), the requirement to make JOLs at encoding improved memory for forward pairs compared to the no-JOL control group, but JOLs were non-reactive on unrelated pairs.
 Importantly, positive JOL reactivity was also observed on mediated pairs in Experiment 1A, replicating previous patterns reported by Maxwell and Huff (2024).
-Moreover, this pattern extended to backward mediated pairs in Experiment 1B, providing further evidence that making JOLs encourage relational encoding, which strengthens both direct and indirect relations between the cue and target.
+Moreover, this pattern extended to backward mediated pairs in Experiment 1B, providing further evidence that making JOLs encourage relational encoding which strengthens both direct and indirect relations between the cue and target.